WNEX-TV

 WNEX-TV, known as WETV from 1953 to 1954 and WOKA in May 1955, was a television station on channel 47 in Macon, Georgia, United States.
 It was the first station on the air in Macon and held an affiliation with NBC throughout its existence; it initially was also affiliated with ABC.
 The station's studios and transmitter were located along Pio Nono Avenue.

-While it was first to air in Middle Georgia, the presence of a VHF television station, WMAZ-TV, severely hurt its economic viability at a time when UHF stations could not be received in all homes.
+While it was the first to air in Middle Georgia, the presence of a VHF television station, WMAZ-TV, severely hurt its economic viability at a time when UHF stations could not be received in all homes.
 In 1955, it was sold and closed after just a month under new ownership in evident financial distress.